DavidMonheit/PiSTA---Pivotal-Shift-Transactional-Analytics/README.md

             <li><b>DBSCAN:</b> Selected for its proficiency in identifying clusters of arbitrary shapes and densities, which is essential in the context of transaction data.</li>
         </ul>
     </li>

+   <li><b>Silhouette Method:</b> Utilized to optimize the clustering process.
+This method assesses the quality of clusters formed by the algorithms, guiding adjustments to parameters like the number of clusters or the distance threshold in DBSCAN.</li>
+   <li><b>Optuna:</b> Employed for hyperparameter optimization.
+Optuna helps in fine-tuning various parameters, enhancing the performance and accuracy of algorithms like DBSCAN and Isomap.</li>
 </ul>
 <h2>Program walk-through:</h2>
 <p align="center">